Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 Google Books

-• Seamless sync across Android / Chrome / Google Play.
+• Seamless sync across Android /Chrome/Google Play.

-• Mostly transactional: buy individual eBooks/audiobooks.
+• Mostly one-method transactional by buying individual eBooks/audiobooks.

-• Some eBook preview / free sample mechanisms.
+• Some eBook preview/free sample mechanisms.

 • No unified “all-you-can-read” subscription like Kindle Unlimited or Kobo Plus in many markets.